 What about DTS sound?

 Sonos doesn’t support any DTS sound format at all.
 In fact, if you try and play a disc using any form of DTS sound (original DTS, DTS-HD MA, or DTS:X) you won’t get any sound on your Sonos Arc at all.
 That’s rather frustrating, as many discs only have a surround soundtrack in DTS audio, and don’t offer an alternative Dolby Digital one.
+The Arc does support multi-channel LPCM sound, which gives you a way of getting DTS sound into the system.
+See my guide on how to get DTS on Sonos for more information.

 What if I don’t have ARC at all?